The Bridge: Building Odin's Gale

 As we ventured down the east coast we passed numerous monumental wind farms, each contributing not only to the grid but to my imagination.
 We got up close to Humber Gateway and Greater Gabbard to name just two.
 I recall being struck by the vastness of it all.
 The size of the turbines, the length of the blades.
 Even viewed from a distance, they made us and our boat feel small and fragile.
 Then there was the size of the field.
 These wind farms cover such huge areas they can coat the horizon.
 Sites such as London Array are bigger than the size of Greater London - a line I use about Odin’s Gale a few times in The Bridge.

-Then there was the entire insdustry set up around these windfarms.
-From turbine jackets made in Wallsend, transitions pieces spotted in Northern Spain, to countless support vessels outside Lowestoft.
+Then there was the entire industry set up around these windfarms.
+From turbine jackets made in Wallsend, transition pieces spotted in Northern Spain, to countless support vessels outside Lowestoft.
 It was interesting to think of the logistics.
-Hotels booked out for technicians, supply chains for parts etc. I know how much planning goes into provisioning our sailboat, I could hardly imaging what goes into catering for sixty people who are onboard for weeks at a time
+Hotels booked out for technicians, supply chains for parts etc. I know how much planning goes into provisioning our sailboat; I could hardly imagine what goes into catering for sixty people who are onboard for weeks at a time

-I vividly recall the number of seals around these sites and was interested to find out more about the artififical reefs created by the wind farms and how they encourage growth of marine plants which in turn attract fish and therefore seals.
+I vividly recall the number of seals around these sites and was interested to find out more about the artificial reefs created by the wind farms and how they encourage the growth of marine plants which in turn attract fish and therefore seals.

 B BASKERVILLE